eclipse-che/che-operator/olm/README.md

 OLM (operator lifecycle manager) provides ways of installing operators.
 One of the convenient way how to achieve it is by using OLM bundles.
 See more about the format: https://github.com/openshift/enhancements/blob/master/enhancements/olm/operator-bundle.md.
-There two "nightly" platform specific OLM bundles for che-operator:
+There two "nightly" platform-specific OLM bundles for che-operator:

 - `deploy/olm-catalog/eclipse-che-preview-kubernetes/manifests`
 - `deploy/olm-catalog/eclipse-che-preview-openshift/manifests`